 Chris Ashworth is one of the leading authorities on specification strategy and the drivers that influence this, such as sustainable construction and BIM.
 He has experience of establishing a Key Account Management approach, helping to develop sales of added value products, has implemented pricing strategy and reorganised marketing departments of merging businesses.

-Chris runs construction training programmes for the Builders Merchants Federation, has been an Associate Lecturer at Oxford Brookes University, is a Deputy Chairman of the organising committee for the Chartered Institute of Marketing Construction Industry Group (CIMCIG) a former member of the Green Construction Board Promotional Working Group, BIM4M2 Promotions Working Group Chair and Steering Group Member and on the External Affairs Committee of the Construction Products Association.
-He is also a regular contributor to industry journals, including Construction News, Building and RIBA Insight’s bulletin.
+Chris has run construction training programmes for the Builders Merchants Federation, has been an Associate Lecturer at Oxford Brookes University, is a Deputy Chairman of the organising committee for the Chartered Institute of Marketing Construction Industry Group (CIMCIG) a former member of the Green Construction Board Promotional Working Group, former BIM4M2 Promotions Working Group Chair and Steering Group Member and formerly on the External Affairs Committee of the Construction Products Association.
+He is a regular contributor to industry journals, including Construction News, Building and RIBA Insight’s bulletin.

 Chris Ashworth has over 35 years sales and marketing experience in the construction industry